 An endodontist focuses on the health of the inside of your tooth.
 In fact, from Greek, “endo” means “from the inside” while “odont” refers to the tooth.
 Of all dentists, less than 3% are endodontists.
 The speciality requires 2-3 additional years of training after dental school.

-What do endodontics entail?
+What does endodontics entail?

 Below you can read about the most common procedures performed by endodontists.